Wilshire Boulevard

-Wilshire Boulevard is densely developed throughout most of its span, connecting five of Los Angeles's major business districts and Beverly Hills to one-another.
-Many of the post-1956 skyscrapers in Los Angeles are located along Wilshire; for example, the Wilshire Grand Center, which is the tallest building in California, is located on the Figueroa and Wilshire intersection.
-One Wilshire, built in 1966 at the junction of Wilshire and Grand, is said to be "...the main hub of the internet for the entire Pacific Rim" due to the large concentration of telecommunications companies renting space there.
-Aon Center, at one point Los Angeles' largest (and presently third-largest) tower, is at 707 Wilshire Boulevard in downtown Los Angeles.
+Wilshire Boulevard is densely developed throughout most of its span, connecting five of Los Angeles's major business districts and Beverly Hills.
+Many of the post-1956 skyscrapers in Los Angeles are located along Wilshire; for example, the Wilshire Grand Center, the tallest building in California, sits at the intersection of Figueroa Street.
+One Wilshire, built in 1966 at the junction of Wilshire and Grand, is said to be "the main hub of the internet for the entire Pacific Rim" because so many telecommunications companies rent space there.
+Aon Center, Los Angeles' third-largest tower, is at 707 Wilshire Boulevard in downtown Los Angeles.

-The stretch of the boulevard between Fairfax and Highland Avenues is known as the Miracle Mile.
-Many of Los Angeles's largest museums are amidst this concentration of cultural institutions.
-The area just to the east, between Highland Avenue and Wilton Place, is referred to as the "Park Mile".
-Between Westwood and Holmby Hills, several tall glitzy condominium buildings overlook this part of Wilshire, giving it the title of Millionaire's Mile.
-This section is also known as the Wilshire Corridor and Condo Canyon.
+The stretch of the boulevard between Fairfax and Highland Avenues, known as the Miracle Mile, is home to many of Los Angeles's largest museums and cultural institutions.
+The area just to the east, between Highland Avenue and Wilton Place, is referred to as the Park Mile.
+Between Westwood and Holmby Hills, several tall glitzy condominium buildings overlook this part of Wilshire, which is variously referred to as Millionaire's Mile, the Wilshire Corridor, and Condo Canyon.

 The Wilshire Corridor, located next to Century City, is one of Los Angeles's busiest districts, and contains many high-rise residential towers.
 The Fox and MGM studios are located in a series of skyscrapers, along with many historic Los Angeles hotels.

 Wilshire Boulevard is also the principal street of Koreatown, the site of many of Los Angeles' oldest buildings and skyscrapers.
 Koreatown and Mid-Wilshire are among Los Angeles's most densely populated districts.